ithaka/PEP/docs/students.md

 Now that you understand the elements of a citation, it’s time to take a look at how to incorporate citations into the main body of an academic paper.

-In this lesson, you will:
+In this lesson, you will:<br />
-* Gain an understanding of when and what to cite in your work
+* Gain an understanding of when and what to cite in your work<br />
-* Learn the difference between quoting, paraphrasing, and summarizing your sources
+* Learn the difference between quoting, paraphrasing, and summarizing your sources<br />
-* Learn how to cite sources within the body of your paper
+* Learn how to cite sources within the body of your paper<br />

 ### When to Cite
 When do you need to cite a source?
 Each time you incorporate someone else’s information or idea into your own work, you must provide a citation.
 So, even if you are using your own words to describe another person’s idea, it’s still necessary to cite.